openstack-archive/tripleo-incubator/notes.md

 Overview:
 * Setup a VM that is your bootstrap node
-* Setup N machines to pretend to be your cluster
+* Setup N VMs to pretend to be your cluster
 * Go to town testing deployments on them.
+* For troubleshooting see troubleshooting.md

 Details: